How to Teach your Baby to Self-Soothe to Sleep (Without any crying)

 A bedtime routine helps your baby recognize bedtime signals and physically helps the body to get ready for the night.

-Keeping nights and interaction dim and low at night is crucial to keep her ready to go on sleeping without waking up completely.
+Keeping nights and interaction low at night is crucial to keep her ready to go on sleeping without waking up completely.

 A brightly colored musical toy